-Busulfan is a bifunctional alkylating agent known chemically as 1.4-butanediol, dimethanesulfonate Busulfan Injection is intended for intravenous administration.
-It is supplied as a clear, colorless, sterile, solution in 10 mL single use vials.
-Each vial of busulfan injection contains 60 mg (6 mg/mL) of busulfan, the active ingredient, a white crystalline powder with a molecular formula of CHSSO2C(H2)4OSO2CH3 and a molecular weight of 246 g/mole.
+Busulfan is a bifunctional alkylating agent known chemically as 1,4-butanediol, dimethanesulfonate.
+Busulfan is a bifunctional alkylating agent known chemically as 1,4-butanediol, dimethanesulfonate.
+Busulfan Injection is intended for intravenous administration.
+It is supplied as a clear, colorless, sterile, solution in 10 mL single-dose vials.
+Each vial of busulfan injection contains 60 mg (6 mg/mL) of busulfan, the active ingredient, a white crystalline powder with a molecular formula of CH8Q2O(CH2)4OSO2CH3 and a molecular weight of 246 g/mole.
 Busulfan has the following chemical structure: